bitcoin-core/secp256k1/CONTRIBUTING.md

 ## Contributor workflow & peer review

 The Contributor Workflow & Peer Review in libsecp256k1 are similar to Bitcoin Core's workflow and review processes described in Core's [CONTRIBUTING.md](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md).

+### Test coverage

+This library aims to have full coverage of reachable lines and branches.

+To create a test coverage report, configure with `--enable-coverage` (use of GCC is necessary):

+    $ ./configure --enable-coverage

+Run the tests:

+    $ make check

+To create a report, `gcovr` is recommended, as it includes branch coverage reporting:

+    $ gcovr --exclude 'src/bench*' --print-summary

+To create a HTML report with coloured and annotated source code:

+    $ mkdir -p coverage
+    $ gcovr --exclude 'src/bench*' --html --html-details -o coverage/coverage.html